-Establishing baseline helps in understanding the prevailing environmental and socio economic status of the study area.
-It provides the background environmental and social conditions for prediction of future environmental and social characteristics of the area due to the operation of the proposed project during its life cycle.
-It also helps in environmental and social management planning and strategy to minimize any potential impact due to the Project activities on surrounding environment.
+Establishing baseline helps in understanding the prevailing environmental and socioeconomic status of the study area.
+It provides the background environmental and social conditions for prediction of the future environmental and social characteristics of the area due to the operation of the proposed project during its life cycle.